D.I.Y FINE MOTOR ACTIVITIES FOR EYFS

 Loose parts or tinker trays are very popular at the moment.
 They are basically collections of 'loose parts', such as buttons, sequins, twigs and glass beads.
 In addition to encouraging creativity, they are also wonderful for developing fine motor skills.
 Picking up small items such sequins, beads, feathers and gems will help children to strengthen their pincer grip.

 Children can line up polystyrene balls and flick them into a net (a small tub will do).
 They should flick the balls with each finger and alternate hands.
 Can they flick the balls faster?
-Alternatives to balls include scrunched up pieces of paper or marbles (depending on safety and the age of the child).
+Alternatives to balls include scrunched up pieces of paper or marbles (although you should think about safety and the age of the child when introducing small items).

-Follow No Worksheets Allowed on Instagram and Facebook for more fun ideas for kids!
+Follow No Worksheets Allowed on Instagram and Facebook to discover more fun ideas for kids!
 If you love the activities shown here, make sure that you check out these other hands-on learning ideas too: